ccb-hms/scDiagnosticsManuscript/README.md

 The repository is structured to reflect a logical, multi-step analysis pipeline.
 The core workflow for each dataset is:
 1.  **Data Preparation:** Initial import, QC, filtering, and normalization.
-2.  **Annotation Generation:** Running SingleR, Azimuth, and CellTypist to produce query labels.
+2.  **Annotation Generation:** Running SingleR, Azimuth, CellTypist and scVI/scArches to produce query labels.
 3.  **Diagnostic Analysis:** Applying `scDiagnostics` to compare the tool-generated labels against the author's ground-truth annotations.

 The main directories are organized as follows: